Gov. Abbott Says No Mask Mandate In Texas Schools As Districts Announce COVID-19 Prevention Plans

 In Grapevine-Colleyville ISD, they noted this fall they will not implement last year’s Covid-19 protocols.

-While one of the larger districts, Fort Worth ISD will do both.
+One of the larger districts, Fort Worth ISD, is offering in-person learning only.

-They’re also offering in person and virtual learning, but say it’s possible everyone will have to keep it online if there’s a Covid-19 outbreak.

 CBS 11 has also been told by Arlington ISD, Dallas ISD, and Coppell ISD that their Covid-19 safety plans will be shared with parents and students within the next few weeks.